 After you’ve had a chance to monitor your income and expenses for a month or two, you will be more aware of areas that need adjusting.
-Maybe your initial monthly income estimates were off, or perhaps you didn’t account for expenses like car repairs or veterinarian bills.
-Now you can make the necessary and informed adjustments to have a budget that is more comprehensive and well-rounded.
+Maybe your initial monthly income estimates were off, or perhaps you didn’t account for expenses like car repairs or veterinary bills.
+Make adjustments, but always balance inflows with outflows.

 If you get a promotion, for example, you can increase your discretionary spending as well as your savings goals.
-On the other hand, a layoff or shorter work hours could mean cutting back on spending until you find a way to supplement your income.
+On the other hand, a layoff or fewer work hours could mean cutting back on spending until you restore your income.

 Step 5: Commitment

 Creating a budget is a great step in working toward a more financially sound future for you and your family.
-Making a commitment to stick to the budget you created is what will get you there.
-The best way to stay committed to your budget is to keep a realistic outlook, evaluate it often and don’t be afraid to make adjustments.
-A budget is all about balance.
+Committing to your budget will get you there.
+Remain realistic, evaluate it often and don’t be afraid to adjust.
+Budgeting is all about balance.

 Managing Your Budget When Unexpected Bills Arrive

-Once you have a workable budget in place, setting aside $50 per week could add up quickly in an emergency fund.
-In a year you would have $2,600 set aside, plus any interest, for when the refrigerator stops working or when the transmission blows.
+As mentioned, an emergency fund is crucial to financial security.
+Start by setting aside $50 per week.
+In a year, you would have $2,600, plus any interest, for when the refrigerator stops working or when the transmission blows.

 Experts recommend looking at your withholding taxes to find hidden cash.
 If you receive a large refund every year, perhaps you need to change your filing status to receive additional money in your paycheck to put toward an emergency fund.
 Unless, that is, you are putting your tax return funds into that fund.